In the face of rising living costs, high levels of debt and mortgage stress for some, there’s no doubt many of us find it difficult to save money.

 Health insurance is another great place to make savings.

-And review your electricity gas providers, being on the wrong plan could be costing you.
+And review your electricity and gas providers, being on the wrong plan could be costing you.

 There are hundreds of different phone plans out there.

 Sure it’s complicated to work through them, but it could save you hundreds of dollars a year.

 Paying your bills on time is a great way to keep your credit record clean.

 If you struggle with your bills, consider setting up a regular repayment amount to even out the cash flow.

 Some energy providers will also offer a discount to customers who pay on time.

 Pay off the debt with the highest interest rate first, then move on to the next one.